TheHive-Project/TheHiveDocs/TheHive4/User/analyst_users/Users-settings.md

 ## Update password

-This section is hidden by default, the user needs to enable it, set the current pssword and the new one twice.
+This section is hidden by default, the user needs to enable it, set the current password and the new one twice.
 Clicking _Save_ button to submit the form

 ## Configure MFA